ethereum-optimism/specs/specs/protocol/isthmus/exec-engine.md

 #### P2P

 During sync, the block body withdrawal hash is computed from the withdrawals list in the block body.
-If Isthumus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
+If Isthmus is active at such a block's header, we expect that the computed withdrawal hash must match the hash of an empty list of withdrawals.
 The header `withdrawalsRoot` MPT hash can be any non-null value in this case.
-Verification is performed after a header is available so that the header's timestamp can be checked to see if Isthumus is active.
+Verification is performed after a header is available so that the header's timestamp can be checked to see if Isthmus is active.

 #### Backwards Compatibility Considerations

-Beginning at Shanghai and prior to Isthumus activation, the `withdrawalsRoot` field is set to the MPT root of an empty withdrawals list.
+Beginning at Shanghai and prior to Isthmus activation, the `withdrawalsRoot` field is set to the MPT root of an empty withdrawals list.
 This is the same root as an empty storage root.
 The withdrawals are captured in the L2 state, however they are not reflected in the `withdrawalsRoot`.
-Hence, prior to Isthumus activation, even if a `withdrawalsRoot` is present and a MPT root is present in the header, it should not be used.
+Hence, prior to Isthmus activation, even if a `withdrawalsRoot` is present and a MPT root is present in the header, it should not be used.
 Any implementation that calculates output root should be careful not to use the header `withdrawalsRoot`.

-After Isthumus activation, if there was never any withdrawal contract storage, a MPT root of an empty list can be set as the `withdrawalsRoot`
+After Isthmus activation, if there was never any withdrawal contract storage, a MPT root of an empty list can be set as the `withdrawalsRoot`

 #### Forwards Compatibility Considerations